VikramN11/MobigicAssignment/README.md

 ## Instructions to run the project

-- Start the server with command 'npm run server'
 - simply open frontend deployed link
 - Register with username and password
 - Login with same username and password